Introduction to the Chapter 13 Repayment Plans

 Chapter 13 Bankruptcy Laws: Your Disposable Income

-In Chapter 13 bankruptcy, you must devote all of your disposable income to your Chapter 13 repayment plan.
+In Chapter 13 bankruptcy, you must devote all your disposable income to your Chapter 13 repayment plan.
+You can get a rough estimate of your plan payments by learning how to calculate it, although other factors also affect a Chapter 13 payment.

 Calculating the Plan Payments